hadara/punnsilm/README.md

 Following configuration options are available for this node:

  - *groups*: a dictionary containing regular expression groups.
-Key is the name of the group and the group itself is defined with a dictionary that contains keys rx_list which holds a list of regular expressions and outputs node that contains name of the output nodes to forward this message to should any of the regular expressions match. regular expressions in the rx_list can either be plain string in which case it's assumed that we should match this expression against the message.content field or a tuple where the first element denotes message field that we should match the regular expression against.
+Key is the name of the group and the group itself is defined with a dictionary that contains keys rx_list which holds a list of regular expressions and outputs node that contains names of the output nodes to forward this message to should any of the regular expressions match.
+The ooutputs node can also be empty list if you just want to ignore the matched message. regular expressions in the rx_list can either be plain string in which case it's assumed that we should match this expression against the message.content field or a tuple where the first element denotes message field that we should match the regular expression against.
+Message field names that start with . reference extradata part of the message which might be filled in different ways by different nodes but rx_grouper node in particular places all the named regex groups that are matched there.
+ Writing match rules against specific parts of the message extradata that are parsed by previous nodes allows you to write much more efficient and simpler rulesets than just matching against full log string everywhere.

 Example:
-The following defines a node called filter that is of type rx_grouper and contains a single match group which has 2 match rules.
+The following defines a node called filter that is of type rx_grouper and contains a single match group which has 3 match rules.
-The first one matches if message.content field contains the word hint and the second rule matches if message.host field contains
-"publicapi1"
-If either of these rules match the output is sent to the node called writer.
+If any of these rules match the output is sent to the node called writer.

     {
         'name': 'filter',